sudohari/chef-web-docs/content/resources/cron_d/_index.md

   new_in: null
   description_list:
   - markdown: A comment to place in the cron.d file.
-- property: cookbook
-  ruby_type: String
-  required: false
-  default_value: null
-  new_in: null
-  description_list: []
 - property: cron_name
   ruby_type: String
   required: false
   default_value: The resource block's name
-  new_in: null
   description_list:
-  - markdown: 'An optional property to set the cron name if it differs from the
+  - markdown: An optional property to set the cron name if it differs from the resource block's name.

-      resource block''s name.'
 - property: day
   ruby_type: Integer, String
   required: false
   default_value: '"*"'
-  new_in: null
   description_list:
   - markdown: The day of month at which the cron entry should run (`1 - 31`).
 - property: environment
   ruby_type: Hash
   required: false
   default_value: null
-  new_in: null
   description_list:
-  - markdown: 'A Hash containing additional arbitrary environment variables under

-      which the cron job will be run in the form of
+  - markdown: A Hash containing additional arbitrary environment variables under which the cron job will be run in the form of `({'ENV_VARIABLE' => 'VALUE'})`.

-      `({''ENV_VARIABLE'' => ''VALUE''})`.
-(These variables must exist for a

-      command to be run successfully.)'
 - property: home
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: Set the `HOME` environment variable in the cron.d file.
 - property: hour
   ruby_type: Integer, String
   required: false
   default_value: '"*"'
-  new_in: null
   description_list:
   - markdown: The hour at which the cron entry is to run (`0 - 23`).
 - property: mailto
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: Set the `MAILTO` environment variable in the cron.d file.
 - property: minute
   ruby_type: Integer, String
   required: false
   default_value: '"*"'
-  new_in: null
   description_list:
   - markdown: The minute at which the cron entry should run (`0 - 59`).
 - property: mode
   ruby_type: String, Integer
   required: false
   default_value: '"0600"'
-  new_in: null
   description_list:
   - markdown: The octal mode of the generated crontab file.
 - property: month
   ruby_type: Integer, String
   required: false
   default_value: '"*"'
-  new_in: null
   description_list:
   - markdown: 'The month in the year on which a cron entry is to run (`1 - 12`,